China's clamp down on speculators in yuan forwards set to hit importers too

-HONG KONG, Sept 10 (Reuters) - China’s central bank has defended its decision to increase the cost of trading currency forwards as a way to dampen speculation, but the measure is set to hit the profitability of importers.
+HONG KONG (Reuters) - China’s central bank has defended its decision to increase the cost of trading currency forwards as a way to dampen speculation, but the measure is set to hit the profitability of importers.

 China’s central bank plans to tighten rules on trading of currency forwards from October 15, sources with direct knowledge of the matter told Reuters.
 It requires banks to set aside 20 percent in currency reserves on behalf of clients trading forwards.